OPINION / VIEWPOINT

 In particular, the waterways designated by the PASL Act fail to include all commonly utilized international waterways within the waters of the Philippine archipelago.
 This infringement seriously encroaches upon other countries' rights and interests while intensifying conflicts and disputes.
 Such provisions are evidently inconsistent with Article 53 of UNCLOS, which stipulates that "all normal passage routes used as routes for international navigation or overflight through or over archipelagic waters shall be included."
 Consequently, the provisions by the Philippines undermine legitimate interests held by other shipping nations.

 Third, the two maritime laws are also detrimentally undermining the Philippines' own interests.
-The South China Sea arbitration case represented a coordinated effort by external forces to disrupt peace and stability in the region, with the intention of provoking the Philippines.
+The South China Sea arbitration case represented a coordinated effort by external forces to disrupt peace and stability in the region, with the intention of provoking China.
 Certain Philippine politicians were manipulated by foreign forces and hastily enacted the two laws in an attempt to replicate the South China Sea arbitration case.
 This not only strained relations with China but also incurred significant costs to the Philippines' national interests.

 A few Philippine politicians have exploited the two maritime laws to betray the interests of all Filipinos, undermining the long-standing rights and interests of their country, while employing various deceptive tactics to keep the Filipino people uninformed.
 Such behavior is highly unethical and reprehensible.